ocaml/v2.ocaml.org/site/learn/tutorials/debug.md

 This tutorial presents two techniques for debugging OCaml programs:

 * [Tracing functions calls](#Tracingfunctionscallsinthetoplevel),
-  which works in the interactive top level.
+  which works in the interactive toplevel.
 * The [OCaml debugger](#The-OCaml-debugger), which allows analysing programs compiled with `ocamlc`.

-## Tracing functions calls in the top level
+## Tracing functions calls in the toplevel

-The simplest way to debug programs in the top level is to follow the function calls, by “tracing” the faulty function:
+The simplest way to debug programs in the toplevel is to follow the function calls, by “tracing” the faulty function:

 ```ocamltop